Category: Blog

 How to Create an Effective Story for Instruction

 Today I have three solid tips to help you create a more effective story for instructional purposes.
-1. Analyze the content: Telling a good story means having a…
+1. Analyze the content: Telling a good story means having a good story to tell and having a package that is most compatible with the content.
+You can use anecdotes, historical narratives, case studies, scenarios, or even a…

 Connecting the six elements of storytelling to instructional design.